canopy-js/canopy-js/README.md

 ![Import references](./readme/import.gif)
 <br>

 In order to reference "Teton" from the paragraph for "Fremont", we first reference the topic "Wyoming," and then the subtopic of "Teton."
-The presence of the initial global link to Wyoming "imports" the subtopics of Wyoming to be available for reference within that paragraph, which enables the later subtopic reference to "Fremont" to work, despite "Fremont" being a subtopic of a different topic than the current paragraph.
+The presence of the initial global link to Wyoming "imports" the subtopics of Wyoming to be available for reference within that paragraph, which enables the later subtopic reference to "Fremont", despite "Fremont" being a subtopic of a different topic than the referencing paragraph.

 When the link for "Teton" is selected, the path from Wyoming's paragraph to the paragraph for Teton is displayed, so that the referenced paragraph is shown, but only within the necessary context.

-In certain rare cases, Canopy may not be able to determine which global link a given import reference belongs to, due to the presence of multiple global references that all have subtopics with the given name.
+In certain rare cases, Canopy may not be able to determine which global link a given import reference belongs to, in a case where there are multiple global references that all have subtopics with the given name.
 In these cases, one can use an explicit syntax like this:

 ```
 This is a [[Global Link]], and this is an import reference to a subtopic called "Subtopic": [[Global Link#Subtopic]].